 7. Day trip to Sausalito

-From Napa proper, it takes Kostow just over an hour to get to Sausalito, a city in Marin County just north of San Francisco with a great kid-friendly museum, Bay Area Discovery Museum.
+From Napa proper, it takes Kostow just over an hour to drive to one of her favorite getaways: Sausalito, a city in Marin County just north of San Francisco with a great kid-friendly museum, Bay Area Discovery Museum.
 The STEM and art experiences are tailored to kids aged 0-10.

 Tips for traveling to Napa with kids